drivendataorg/zamba/docs/docs/quickstart.md

                                   machine.

   --batch-size INTEGER            Batch size to use for training.
-  --save / --no-save              Whether to save out predictions to csv file.
+  --save / --no-save              Whether to save out predictions to a csv
+                                  file.
+If you want to specify the location of the csv, use save_path instead.

+  --save-path PATH                Full path for prediction CSV file.
+Any
+                                  needed parent directories will be created.

   --dry-run / --no-dry-run        Runs one batch of inference to check for
                                   bugs.